Spin-offs for disaster warning and science

 ...and recorded up by the CTBTO's hydroacoustic stations.
 This is just one of the many of the uses of CTBTO data for science.
 Other uses include research on:

 - Climate change

 - Meteor blasts (e.g. February 2013 Russian meteor)

 - Break-up of ice shelves and the creation of icebergs

 - Worldwide background radiation

 A symposium at the annual meeting of the American Association for the Advancement of Science (AAAS) in February 2013 in Boston, United States, discussed the "Unreasonable" Usefulness of Test-Ban Verification for Disaster Warning and Science.
 Non-verification uses of CTBTO data are also amongst the prominently discussed issues at the CTBT Science and Technology conferences, to which the broader scientific community is invited every other year.
-The latest gathering, the Science and Technology 2013 conference, took place in June 2013 in Vienna, Austria:
+Next such gathering, the Science and Technology 2015 conference, will place in June 2015 in Vienna, Austria: